Dhenenjay/earth-engine-mcp/README.md

 - After enabling Fluid compute, open `app/route.ts` and adjust `maxDuration` to 800 if you using a Vercel Pro or Enterprise account
 - [Deploy the Next.js MCP template](https://vercel.com/templates/next.js/model-context-protocol-mcp-with-next-js)

-### Mermaid Rendering Setup
+### Mermaid Rendering Setup for Vercel

 For the Mermaid diagram rendering to work correctly on Vercel:

-1. The `vercel-build.js` script will run during deployment to:
+1. The `vercel-build.js` script is simplified to avoid browser installation, which doesn't work in Vercel's build environment
-   - Install Chrome headless shell for Puppeteer
-   - Set up proper permissions and configuration
-   - Create the necessary puppeteer-config.json file
-   - Test that everything works
+2. The rendering falls back to using JSDOM with client-side mermaid.js in serverless environments
+3. No heavyweight browser installations are required, making deployment more reliable

-2. The `vercel.json` file includes required environment variables:
+4. The `vercel.json` file includes minimal environment variables needed for reliable serverless execution
-   - `PUPPETEER_CACHE_DIR: "/tmp"` - Configures where Puppeteer looks for browsers
-   - `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD: "true"` - Prevents duplicate Chrome downloads
-   - `NODE_OPTIONS: "--max-old-space-size=4096"` - Increases memory limit for rendering

-3. Local development:
-   - Run `npx puppeteer browsers install chrome-headless-shell` to install the required browser
-   - The code automatically detects Chrome's location in both local and serverless environments

 ## Sample Client